We Know Something You Don't Know: Music video

 The music video, directed by Ruben Fleischer, features five dancers cavorting around downtown Los Angeles and b-boying in cartoonish animal costumes.

 Influence

 The breakdancing animals became a bit of an internet phenomenon, spreading mostly through short animated gifs—despite the fact that few knew where they came from or the song they were associated with.
 In particular, a breakdancing sequence involving the dancer in the bear suit was parodied and redrawn many times with different characters in his place.

+Another phenomenon involving the breakdancing animals is a looped flash video which was first posted on 4chan's /f/ board and then later adapted into a website, it uses the chorus of the song "Petit Love" by Smile.dk on repeat.